Most Leaders Steward Everything Except Themselves

 And because capable people usually can function this way for a long time, the behavior becomes easy to justify.
 We still meet goals and deadlines, and people continue to experience us as dependable and responsive.

 The problem is that depletion rarely announces itself all at once.
-It appears gradually in how difficult it becomes to focus deeply.
-In the way small inconveniences suddenly feel disproportionately frustrating.
+We start to see glimpses in how difficult it becomes to focus deeply.
+In the way small inconveniences feel disproportionately frustrating.
 In how hard it is to be fully present with the people we care about because our minds are still cycling through unfinished tasks and unresolved decisions.
 I’m speaking here from experience.

 What’s especially revealing is how quickly many of us reconnect to a different pace once we do step away.
 Time seems to stretch out a little longer on vacation.
 Phones become less important.
 We notice things again.
-We allow ourselves to explore or to sit still without immediately trying to make the moment productive.
+We allow ourselves to aimlessly explore or simply sit still without trying to make the moment productive.

-None of that happens because we suddenly become different people two weeks out of the year.
-It happens because we finally start treating our time, attention, and energy as finite resources instead of endlessly renewable ones.
+We don’t suddenly become different people for these two weeks out of the year, but we do treat ourselves differently.
+For this brief respite, we see our time, attention, and energy as finite resources instead of endlessly renewable ones.

 That same mindset belongs in ordinary life, too, but certainly not as another thing to optimize or perfect.
-It is more simply the recognition that stewardship applies to you as much as it applies to budgets, teams, and mission statements.
+It is more simply the recognition that stewardship applies to you as much as it applies to budgets, teams, and missions.